Tufailahmed-Bargir/pdfGPT/README.md

 ```

- if you're using this repo for your course project, I will be more than happy to know how does this project helped you.
+ if you're using this repo for your cproject, I will be more than happy to know how does this project helped you.